polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/pallet-unit-testing.md

     ---

-    Add pallets to your runtime for custom functionality.
-Learn to configure and integrate pallets in Polkadot SDK-based blockchains.
+    Enhance your runtime with custom functionality!
+Learn how to add, configure, and integrate pallets in Polkadot SDK-based blockchains.

     [:octicons-arrow-right-24: Add Pallets to the Runtime](/tutorials/polkadot-sdk/parachains/zero-to-hero/add-pallets-to-runtime/)